ivanitlearning/AWS-Associate-Courses/README.md

   - After one year move to Deep Archive

   Objects must flow downwards, they can't flow in the reverse direction.

+- For single rules only:

+  - Objects must spend 30 days in S3-Standard before transitioning automatically to S3-IA.
+  - Objects must spend another separate 30 days in S3-IA before transitioning to Glacier.

+  You can't transition directly to Glacier without first spending minimum duration in the intermediate stages.

 #### 1.4.10.2.
 Expiration Actions